Nellikaai thayir pachadi, amla raita, amla ground with spices and mixed with fresh curd. A delicious and refreshing dip.Jump to Recipe

 - In a small tadka pan, heat oil, splutter mustard seeds, crackle cumin, add the slit chillies.
 Pour tis sizzling tadka over the raita.
 Garnish with coriander leaves and serve along with rice.

-- It tastes delicious when mixed with steaming hot rice and served along with a spicy curry.
+- It tastes delicious when mixed with steaming hot rice.
+Can be served as an accompaniment to one-pot meals.